-The MPH program provides broad exposure to public health training, with emphasis on epidemiologic approaches.
-Our curriculum provides a strong foundation in epidemiologic and biostatistical methods with elective flexibility, preparing our graduates for positions in government, non-profit, industry, and academic sectors.
+The MPH program provides students with both epidemiologic training as well as broad exposure to other public health disciplines.
+Our curriculum includes a strong foundation in epidemiologic and biostatistical methods, critical appraisal of the epidemiologic literature, and opportunities for hands-on application of the concepts covered in the classrooms.
+Our graduates are prepared for positions in government, non-profit, industry, and academic sectors.

 MPH in Epidemiology

 As part of the SOPHAS application, all applicants will need to submit the following materials when applying to Rollins: